-These rules are not meant to restrict creativity but allow for individual growth.
-These rules do assist in establishing and maintaining the safety and academic integrity of the Practical Nursing Program as well as the unity of the student body and are the basis for your graduation from the Practical Nursing Program of the YCST.
+These rules are not meant to restrict creativity but to allow for individual growth.
+These rules do assist in establishing and maintaining the safety and academic integrity of the Practical Nursing Program as well as the unity of the student body and are the basis for your graduation from the YCST Practical Nursing Program.